Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Results

-For vanishing vorticity, the spectra follow the expected thermal behavior, showing a monotonically decreasing dependence on the transverse energy scale.
-However, once rotational effects are introduced, clear modifications appear in the light channel $e^-e^+$, where one observes that finite values of $\Omega$ suppress the dilepton yield in the low-energy region, with the suppression effect becoming monotonically stronger as $\Omega$ increases from $7$ to $50$~MeV.
-In addition, we clearly identify the presence of a threshold in dilepton production originating from the Heaviside step functions in Eqs.~(\ref{eq:IMJ}) and~(\ref{eq:IMK}), where the pair creation energy must overcome the kinematic barrier.
+For vanishing vorticity, the spectra follow the expected thermal behavior {(see Appendix~\ref{AppE} and Ref.~\cite{Weldon_98_PhysRevD.28.2007})}, showing a monotonically decreasing dependence on the transverse energy scale.
+However, once rotational effects are introduced, clear modifications appear in the light channel $e^-e^+$, where it is observed that finite values of $\Omega$ suppress the dilepton yield in the low-energy region, with the suppression effect becoming monotonically stronger as $\Omega$ increases from $7$ to $50$~MeV.
+In addition, we clearly identify the presence of a threshold in dilepton production originating from the Heaviside step functions in Eqs.~(\ref{eq_FF}), (\ref{eq_GG}) as defined in Eq.~\eqref{eq_fs}.

 In the present case, however, the position of this threshold is slightly modified by the vorticity factor, which effectively shifts the argument of the Fermi--Dirac distributions.
-From a physical standpoint, vorticity plays the role of an effective spin-dependent chemical potential associated with the rotational background, thereby redistributing the available phase space for quark--antiquark annihilation.
+From a physical standpoint, {in the context of the {\it{rigid rotation approximation}} adopted in our present analysis}, vorticity plays the role of an effective spin-dependent chemical potential associated with the rotational background, thereby redistributing the available phase space for quark--antiquark annihilation.
 This interpretation naturally explains both the small displacement of the production threshold and the overall suppression of the emission rate at low $\sqrt{M^2 + p_T^2}$.
 At larger transverse energies the spectra asymptotically converge to the $\Omega=0$ limit, indicating that the impact of vorticity is mostly confined to the infrared sector.
-Such behavior is in line with previous analyses of medium-induced modifications to dilepton rates, where the dominant effects also manifest themselves at low invariant masses.
+Such behavior is in line with previous analyzes of medium-induced modifications to dilepton rates, where the dominant effects also manifest themselves at low invariant masses.

-The behavior of the $\mu^-\mu^+$ channel, shown in Fig.~\ref{fig:Dilepton_rate}(b), is qualitatively different.
+The behavior of the $\mu^-\mu^+$ channel, shown in Fig.~\ref{fig:mm}, is qualitatively different.
 Here, the production rate is dominated by the larger mass threshold, which substantially suppresses the spectrum already in the absence of vorticity.
-As a result, the relative effect of the rotational background is negligible, and even for $\Omega=50$~MeV the curve practically overlaps with the $\Omega=0$ result.
-This insensitivity to vorticity illustrates that heavier dilepton channels are much less affected by modifications of the thermal distribution, providing a more stable probe of the medium.
+As a result, the relative effect of the rotational background is {milder for muon-anti-muon pairs than for lighter electron-positron pairs}.
+This { example illustrates} that heavier dilepton channels are less affected by modifications of the thermal distribution {due to vorticity}, thus providing a more stable probe of the medium.